en-japan-air/prerender-spa-plugin/README.md

         // necessary.
 All synchronous scripts are already executed before
         // capturing the page content.

-        // NOTE: still working on updating the options below to match chrome headless

         // Wait until a specific event is fired on the document.
+        // CURRENTLY UNSUPPORTED
         captureAfterDocumentEvent: 'custom-post-render-event',
         // This is how you would trigger this example event:
+        // CURRENTLY UNSUPPORTED
         // document.dispatchEvent(new Event('custom-post-render-event'))

         // Wait until a specific element is detected with
         // document.querySelector.
+        // CURRENTLY UNSUPPORTED
-        captureAfterElementExists: '#content',
+        // captureAfterElementExists: '#content',

-        // Wait until a number of milliseconds has passed after scripts
+        // Wait until a number of milliseconds has passed after the page load event.
-        // have been executed.
-It's important to note that this may
-        // produce unreliable results when relying on network
+        // It's important to note that this may produce unreliable results when
-        // communication or other operations with highly variable timing.
+        // relying on network communication or other operations with highly variable timing.
         captureAfterTime: 5000,

         // NOTE: You can even combine strategies if you like.
 For example,